zeinging/crispy-pancake/README.md

-if and when extracting the GlubeBlenderFileAndExports.zip file make sure to extract anywhere but in the crispy-pancake folder, Glube's blender files are to big to upload to github. we'll have selected folder for each team memeber and only team members should use their assigned folders.
+if and when extracting the GlubeBlenderFileAndExports.zip file make sure to extract anywhere but in the crispy-pancake folder, Glube's blender files are to big to upload to github. we'll have selected folders for each team memeber and only team members should use their assigned folders.